adituv/gleam/README.md

 <!-- A spacer -->
 <div>&nbsp;</div>

+<h2>Do not use this branch!
+It is a temporary hacky split into lib/exe for the purposes of developing language tools!</h2>

 Gleam is a statically typed functional programming language for building scalable concurrent systems.
 It compiles to [Erlang](http://www.erlang.org/) and has straightforward interop with other BEAM languages such as Erlang,